rmit-teamPi/projectpi_documentation/Portfolio/Architecture.rst

 -------------
 System Design
 -------------
 *A chain is only as strong as its weakest link.*

 In a distributed model super computer, this statement cannot be more true.
-No matter how quickly each individual node can process its allocated tasks, if the communications link between the master system and each of the slave nodes becomes a bottleneck, then the entire system will suffer in performance.
+No matter how quickly each individual node can process its allocated tasks, if the communications link between the system's master and each of the slave nodes becomes a bottleneck, then the entire system will suffer in performance.

 .. image:: images/topology.jpg